How to set it up?

 The YouCut application is available for Apple and Android devices.
 It is available on almost all the app store platforms, including Google Play Store, so installation is easy: just find the application in the store and download it from there (Google Play Store, Apple App Store).

-Working with YouCut on basic elements of video production and video editing is quite easy, and it doesn’t take a long time to learn (or young people already know how to use it since they use this or similar tools for their own social media content).
+Working with YouCut on basic elements of video production and video editing is quite easy, and it doesn’t take a long time to learn (or young people already know how to use it since they already use this tool or a similar one for their own social media content).

 Video tutorial for beginners